Plasmepsin

 Plasmepsins are aspartic acid proteases, meaning their active site contains two aspartic acid residues.
-These two aspartic acid residue act respectively as proton donor and proton acceptor, catalysing the hydrolysis of peptide bond in proteins.
+These two aspartic acid residues act respectively as proton donor and proton acceptor, catalysing the hydrolysis of peptide bonds in proteins.

 There are four types of plasmepsins, closely related but varying in the specificity of cleavage site.
 Plasmepsins I and II cleave hemoglobin between residues Phenylalanine 33 and Leucine 34 of α-globin subunit.

 The name plasmepsin may come from Plasmodium (the organism) and pepsin (a common aspartic acid protease with similar molecular structure).

 The closest (non-pathogenic) enzymatic equivalent in humans is the beta-secretase enzyme.